 Annual Base Salary.
-The Compensation Committee annually reviews and approves the base salaries, and any adjustments thereto, of our named executive officers.
-In making these determinations, the Compensation Committee considers various factors such as:
+The Compensation Committee annually reviews and approves the annual base salaries of our named executive officers and any adjustments thereto.
+In making decisions about adjustments to annual base salaries, the Compensation Committee considers various factors such as:

-- · Industry compensation survey data found in the WTW Studies; - Peer group compensation information found in the WTW Studies; - The executive's employment agreement with the Company; - The executive's individual performance, responsibilities, leadership and years of experience; and - · The performance of the Company.
+- Industry compensation survey data found in the WTW Studies; - · Peer group compensation information found in the WTW Studies; - The executive's employment agreement with the Company; - The executive's individual performance, responsibilities, leadership and years of experience; and - The performance of the Company. - 24 DOMINO'S PIZZA, INC. 2018 PROXY STATEMENT